-Join Jen Kramer for an in-depth discussion in this video Including flexible video, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Including flexible video, part of Learning Foundation 4.

 The two most popular video sites out there right now are YouTube and Vimeo.
 It's very common for a client to want to incorporate video into their site, from one or both of these sources.
 You probably already know how to embed a video on a page.
 But can you style it with foundation to make sure that video is responsive?
 Fortunately, that's really really easy to do with foundation.
 I have a video here for Roux Academy.
 And this is the video that's displaying here inside of Vimeo, and here is the exact same video here displaying inside of YouTube.